How to get your kid to wear a mask

 Sammon says this can be a good way to allow a child to feel like he or she has ownership over their mask.
 (However, as caveats, she says that the most important thing is that the mask fits properly, and she cautions against using any embellishment or decoration that will prevent you from washing the mask.)

-Consider Fit
+Consider fit

 When it’s time to get a mask for your child to wear on trips out, it’s important to think about how well the mask fits.
 “There are many materials and mask designs on the market,” Sammon says.
 “Whatever you choose, make sure that the mask covers the child’s mouth and nose, otherwise it will not actually help prevent the spread of the virus.
 The mask shouldn’t hang below the nose, in what I call the “mustache mask.'”